onebeyond/rascal/README.md

 ```

 #### Subscriber Events
 [amqplib](https://www.npmjs.com/package/amqplib) emits error events from the channel.
 These can happen for a number of reasons, but a common cause is because you have acknowledged the message twice.
 The subscriber will listen for channel errors so it can automatically re-subscribe but still emits them so they can be reported by your application.
-It's therefore critical that your application listens for these errors to prevent it crashing
+If you don not listen to these events or handle them in a domain they will cause your application to crash.

 ### Defaults
 Configuring each vhost, exchange, queue, binding, publication and subscription explicitly wouldn't be much fun.
 Not only does Rascal ship with default production and test configuration files, but you can also specify your own defaults in your configuration files by adding a "defaults" sub document.